Nottingham-CTU/Advanced-Reports/README-InstrumentQ.md

 When displaying the field, the field value's label will be used by default.
 This can be overridden using `:value` and `:label`, for example: `[instrument_1][choice_field]:value`

+When specifying *fields to display*, `:edit` can be appended to the field name to allow a value to be edited directly from the report.
+This works only where the field is specified in isolation, not as part of calculation logic.
+New values will not be able to be saved if the record is locked.

 ## Using Calculation Logic

 In the options which support calculation logic, you can use any REDCap calculation logic/functions.